Table of Contents

 Introduction

 User experience has become one of the most critical factors influencing digital product success.
-While design was once treated primarily as a visual discipline, modern product teams recognize that interface design directly affects business outcomes such as user engagement, retention, and revenue.
+While design was once treated primarily as a visual discipline, modern product teams recognize that interface design directly affects business outcomes — user engagement, retention, and revenue.

 In digital environments where users can switch between products within seconds, poorly designed interfaces quickly lead to frustration and abandonment.
-Studies in usability and human-computer interaction consistently show that users form an impression of a digital interface within milliseconds.
-If the experience is confusing or inefficient, conversion opportunities are lost.
+Research in usability and human-computer interaction consistently shows that users form an impression of a digital interface within milliseconds.
+If that first impression signals confusion or inefficiency, the opportunity to convert is already gone.

 As a result, many organizations are shifting their focus toward conversion-focused UX design.
 Instead of optimizing only for aesthetics, product teams design interfaces that guide users toward completing meaningful actions — such as making a purchase, registering for a service, or submitting a request.